pieterkdevilliers/priority-tracking/README.md

 ## Testing

 ### Code Validation
-- [W3C HTML Validator tool](https://validator.w3.org/#validate_by_input) was used to validate my HTML code.
+- [W3C HTML Validator tool](https://validator.w3.org/#validate_by_input) was used to validate all HTML code.
-    - The W3C Validator tool doesn't recognise the Jinja templating, which has resulted in it showing a lot of errors in relation to the Jinja code.
-However, all other code is validating fine.
+    - As W3C doesn't validate the Django Template HTML correctly, the validator remains showing some errors, but these are specific to the W3C compatibility with Django Templates.
+All standard HTML validates successfully.
-- [W3C CSS Validator tool](https://jigsaw.w3.org/css-validator/#validate_by_input) was used to validate my CSS code.
+- [W3C CSS Validator tool](https://jigsaw.w3.org/css-validator/#validate_by_input) was used to validate all CSS code, excluding Bootstrap.
 - [Pep8 Online tool](http://pep8online.com/) was used to validate my Python syntax.

 ### Automated Testing